Photon-Data/photon-hdf5/docs/phdata.rst

     Use of :ref:`non-photon IDs <non_photon_ids>` is discouraged as their purpose is defined in the :ref:`/user/experimental_settings<exp_settings>` group,
     and thus lack an internal definition.
-They also may break backwards compatibility with software designed to use v0.4 and earlier photon-HDF5 files.
-Include these only in absolutely necessary.
+Additionally, the use of non-photon ids may cause poorly implemented readers designed for <v0.5 to incorrectly interpret the data.
+Therefore include non-photon ids only if absolutely necessary.
     Otherwise it is preferable to remove them from the data stream to make interpretation of the data unambiguous.

 All previous fields are arrays containing one or more :ref:`detector IDs<detector_ids>`